 It can take months, and sometimes years, to complete the registration process in a regulated profession.

-Unfortunately, individuals sometimes spend considerable time and resources seeking licensure only to then abandon the process.
-The average length of time it takes to be fully recognized varies both by the regulatory body and by the circumstances of the client.
+Unfortunately, individuals sometimes spend a lot of time and resources working through a registration they end up abandoning.
+The average length of time it takes to be fully recognized varies both by the regulatory body and by the circumstances of the applicant.

 - Do you need to improve your English language skills?

-- Do you have the funds or can you access funding to meet registration costs?
+- Do you have the funds or can you access funding to pay for the costs of your registration process?

 - How long will it take to get all the required documents needed to complete your application?